IvanTsyganov/homework_bot/README.md

 Run homework.py to start checking status.
 When you will send your work to reviewer,
-TG-bot will send you notification for all steps of checking by reviewer.
+TG-bot will be sending you notification for all steps of checking by reviewer.
 Also, you will know result before it will be sent to e-mail.